defanor/scf/README.md

 # SCF #

-This is a set of communication-related programs, which can easily be pipelined, allowing to set various transports, notifications and redirects.
+This is a collection of communication-related programs, which can easily be pipelined, allowing to set various transports, notifications and redirects.

 The structure which they share is currently a subset of JSON: only key-value, with values being strings.
 It will allow to translate